Autism and Equine Therapy Explained

 • Building Confidence: Individuals may experience a boost in self-confidence from their interactions with horses, making them more willing to try new experiences and take social risks.

 • Community Inclusion: Programs that incorporate equine therapy often lead to increased participation in community activities.
-This fosters a sense of belonging and supports community integration, which is vital for individuals with autism (autism and community inclusion).
+This fosters a sense of belonging and supports community integration, which is vital for individuals with autism.